neurobioinfo/scrnabox/README_SCRNA.md

 export SCRNABOX_HOME=~/scrnabox.slurm
 export SCRNABOX_PWD=~/scratch/des
 ```
-After defining the 'SCRNABOX_PWD' variable, create a folder named samples_info and prepare two files - library.csv and features_ref.csv - containing necessary information about the samples.
-An example format for these files can be found at [link](https://github.com/neurobioinfo/scrnabox/tree/main/test_code/LaunchSampleHTO).
+After defining the 'SCRNABOX_PWD' variable, create a folder named samples_info and prepare two files - library.csv - containing necessary information about the samples.
+An example format for these files can be found at [link](https://github.com/neurobioinfo/scrnabox/tree/main/test_code/LaunchSamplescRNA).
 Then run the following code to setup pipeline:
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \